-In 1984 the wreck was discovered by fishermen in the North Sea just west of the Island of Texel.
-Commercial salvaged of the wreck was considered.
-But archaeologist convinced authorities to perform a scientific excavation.
+The wreck was discovered in 1984 by fishers in the North Sea just west of the island of Texel.
+Commercial salvage of the wreck was considered.
+However, archaeologists convinced authorities to perform a scientific excavation instead.
+In 1985 it was decided to excavate the wreck.
+Aanloop Molengat was the first underwater excavation in the Netherlands and ran from 1985 to 1999.

-Discussion if the wreck should be considered an economic asset or cultural heritage made it possible to change the Monument Act in Holland.
-From 1988 maritime heritage is incorporated in the Monument Act.
-In 1985 it was decided to excavate.
-Aanloop Molengat was the first underwater excavation in The Netherlands.
-The excavation ran from 1985 to 1999.
+Discussion of whether the wreck should be considered an economic asset or cultural heritage made it possible to change the Monument Act in the Netherlands, leading to the incorporation of maritime heritage into the Monument Act in 1988.

 - Seals inscribed with the year 1635.

+The wreck at Aanloop Molengat was excavated between 1985 and 1999.
 Part of the keel and bottom are preserved.